Gauri2882/codealpha_tasks/README.md

-# CodeAlpha Internship – Python / AI Projects
+# CodeAlpha Internship – Aritificial Intelligence Internship

 This repository contains all three projects completed during the CodeAlpha Internship Program.
 Each task focuses on applying Python, Machine Learning, NLP, and UI development skills.